zimalbabar/bank-management-system-/README.md

 - **View Account Details**
   View the balance and details of an existing account by verifying the correct PIN.

+- **Deposit Funds**
+  Deposit money into an account.

+- **Withdraw Funds**
+  Withdraw money from an account, ensuring the user has sufficient balance.

+- **Donate Funds**
+  Transfer funds to a donation account for charitable purposes.

 - **Transactions**
   Transfer money from one account to another.

-- **Withdraw Funds**
-  Withdraw funds from an account after PIN verification.

 - **PIN Verification**
   For security, users must enter a correct PIN to view their account details or perform any transaction.
 Users have three attempts to enter the correct PIN.

-All account details and transaction records are stored in files (`accountdetails.txt` and `transactiondetails.txt`) to ensure data persistence between program executions.
+All account details and transaction records are stored in files (`account.txt`, `deposit.txt`, `donation.txt`, and `withdrawal.txt`) to ensure data persistence between program executions.

 ---

 ## File Structure

 - **Files:**
-  - `accountdetails.txt`: Stores account details for each user (account number, balance, password, first name, last name).
+  - `account.txt`: Stores account details for each user (account number, balance, password, first name, last name).
-  - `transactiondetails.txt`: Stores transaction details (from account, to account, amount transferred).
+  - `deposit.txt`: Records deposit transactions (account number, amount deposited, date/time).
+  - `donation.txt`: Records donations (account number, amount donated, recipient).
+  - `withdrawal.txt`: Records withdrawal transactions (account number, amount withdrawn, date/time).

 - **Code File:**
-  - `main.cpp`: Contains the full implementation of the Banking Management System, including functions for creating accounts, displaying account details, handling transactions, and withdrawals.
+  - `main.cpp`: Contains the full implementation of the Banking Management System, including functions for creating accounts, displaying account details, handling transactions, deposits, withdrawals, and donations.

 ---